Hacking into Wi-Fi | Cracking Passwords

 How to crack/hack wireless networks?

-When we talk about cracking or hacking wireless networks, we’re basically talking about cracking WEP/WPA keys.
-If you forgot your Wi-Fi password, you could either reset your router or crack your wireless network.
+When we talk about cracking or hacking wireless networks, we’re talking about cracking WEP/WPA keys.
+If you forget your Wi-Fi password, you could reset your router or crack your wireless network.

-Speaking of cracking/hacking, you’ll need software and hardware resources, and of course, patience.
-Backtrack, a Linux-based security operating system, can be used to collect information, assess Wi-Fi vulnerabilities, and perform exploits, among other things.
+Speaking of cracking/hacking, you’ll need software and hardware resources and patience.
+Backtrack, a Linux-based security operating system, can collect information, assess Wi-Fi vulnerabilities, and perform exploits, among other things.

 Backtrack includes the following tools: